hda-technical/dancebooks/transcriptions/[1807, us] Cotillions & Country Dances.md

 ### 11. Duke of York Cotillion

 Top & opposite couple allemande & assemble, chasse to the ladies place, side couple the same.
-Take hands behind & balance & prominade to your place, side couple the same.
-Take hands begind & balance & prominade to your places.
+Take hands behind & balance & prominade to your places.

 ### 12. The Girl I left behind me